-Smart goals measure the most engaged visits to your website and automatically turn those visits into Goals, even if you don’t have conversion or ecommerce tracking.
-Then use those Goals to improve your AdWords bidding.
-This article will explain exactly what smart goals are and how to use this feature.
+In a nutshell, Smart Goals measure the most engaged visits to your website and automatically turn those visits into Goals, even if you don’t have conversion tracking or ecommerce tracking.

 To determine the best sessions, Smart Goals establishes a threshold by selecting approximately the top 5% of the traffic to your site coming from AdWords.
 Once that threshold is set, Smart Goals applies it to all your website sessions, including traffic from channels other than AdWords.
 After enabling Smart Goals in Analytics, they can be imported into AdWords.

-If your view is eligible, you can enable Smart Goals by selecting the Smart Goal goal type when following the regular goal setup flow:
+If your user permissions are eligible, you can enable Smart Goals by selecting the goal type when following the regular goal setup flow:

 - Sign in to Google Analytics.